 Each July, the City of Salzburg provides a Minnesota visual artist with the opportunity to live and work at a guest studio in the Künstlerhaus building in Salzburg.
 In return, an artist from Salzburg has the opportunity to live and work at the Anderson Center's artist community.

 The objective of this special cultural promotion is to offer the artists the opportunity to gather new impression and practical experience and to assimilate these into their work.
 The exchange also serves to establish new contacts and to set up a network between the participating artists and communities on this basis.

 The participating Minnesota visual artist is responsible for their own travel costs to Salzburg and back.
 A €500 stipend for food is provided.
-The participating artist supplies one piece of work created in Salzburg for free to the City of Salzburg.
+The participating artist is requested to gift one piece of work created in Salzburg to the City of Salzburg.

 "In all of my travels, this is one of my top places!
 The city is beautiful and [staff] from the City of Salzburg were incredibly kind and helpful.
 Some of highlights for me include meeting many other artists, hosting an open studio to share my work, biking along the Salzach river, swimming in the lakes and living on top of the Künstlerhaus museum and watching as they opened a new exhibit.
 Truly rewarding!" - Emily Donovan of Minnesota, who participated in 2022.